 An introduction should be under 55 words.
 Why? because it could just end up looking like a body paragraph, and you just do not have time to write a really long introduction.
 It is the same with conclusions…keep them to the point.
 The key is to keep introductions and conclusions short and concise.
 Use the body paragraphs to go into detail and explain your main points with examples.

 Here is a recent example I saw with a memorised outline statement:

 The impact that the growing demand for more flights has had on the environment is a major concern for many countries.
 Some people think that one way to limit the number of people travelling by air is to increase tax on flights….
 To what extent do you think this could solve the problem?

 It is argued that the increased in air traffic has a major impact on the environment.
 Some hold the view that increasing tax on air travelers can solve this problem.
 In this essay I will substantiate my views with relevant examples.

-The text in red is the kind of thing that examiners will see as memorised and it will not be counted and could go against you.
+The text in red is the kind of thing that examiners will see as memorised.
+In my view these types of sentences should be avoided.